Value Line Ranking System

 Results prove that your best strategy for outpacing the market is to buy stocks with high Timeliness Ranks.
 The Timeliness Rank alerts you to the expected price changes of a stock for the coming 6 to12 months, relative to the roughly 1,700 stocks that Value Line analysts cover.

 Timeliness Ranks are assigned grades from 1 to 5.
 Stocks ranked 1 offer you the highest price growth potential, while you can expect those ranked 5 to have least potential gains.

-- Earnings growth.
-A company whose earnings growth over the past 10 years is greater than its stock’s price appreciation over the same period is likely to have a higher rank.
+-Earnings growth.
+A Company who's earnings growth over the past 10 years is greater than its stock's price appreciation over the same period is likely to have a higher rank.

 How can you interpret a specific rank?
-Here’s what each of the five grades means:
+Here’s what the grades mean:

 Rank 1 (Highest): Your highest likelihood for capital gains within the next 6-12 months.
 We expect the price appreciation for rank 1 stocks to be greater than the other stocks in the Value Line universe over this period.